Panable/pixel_test/readme.md

-# Nexel: A Python Version of the Tidbyt
+# A Python Version of the Tidbyt

 ## Overview